 - Servings for children 3-5 years of age will conform to USDA recommended serving sizes and minimum standards for meal patterns or nutrient standard menu planning requirements.

 - Foods served for group experiences at center-based settings will be high in nutrients and low in fat, sugar, and salt.
-The Health/Nutrition Assistant will be available for consultation as needed to fulfill the following guideline:
+The Health/Safety Assistant will be available for consultation as needed to fulfill the following guideline:

 - Children ages 3-5 years will be offered 1% milk.